WHO WE ARE

 Umoja was recognized by the City of Surrey by awarding the President Amos Kambere the 2014 Heart in the City Award of excellence; honoring selfless acts of community service.
 Additionally in 2017 Amos was awarded the dedication award by the Bhayana Family Foundation Awards, in partnership with the United Way of the Lower Mainland.
 Other recognitions have come from the African Canadian Soccer and Cultural Association as well as the Premier of the Province of British Columbia.

-Umoja is not currently hiring.
-Please check back at a later time.
+Umoja does not currently have any job openings.
+Please check back at another time.